FoofooTheGuy/VidInjector9000/README.md

 **Q: How is this different from all the other injectors?**

-A: I'm not sure, I tried a certain injector, and it just didn't work, I tried another, and it didn't function to my liking.
+A: I'm not sure, I tried a certain injector, and it just didn't work, so I tried another.
+It worked, but it didn't function to my liking.

 **Q: Why does it keep throwing errors at my compatible files?**